SelfMagician/Magic/index.md

 -   Soul Com.
 [On/Off]
     > SoulSphere clone outside the Body for feelings exchange.
 -   Acting Self.
 [On/Off]
     > 1 God or 1 Non-Self or 1 Dead Self acts as Self.
 Can pick another.
 Avatar above skin.
+No Magic.
 -   Shield.
 [On/Off]
     > Upto 1 meter above skin.
 -   Mirror shield.
 [On/Off]